Active Shooter Policy: Are Your Healthcare Employees Prepared?

 For example, consider the following real situation that occurred in Indianapolis in 2015.
 A female employee at an assisted living facility noticed a man standing in a hallway, wearing dark sunglasses.
 She advised him that visiting hours were over, but he continued walking down the hall — and that’s when she noticed he was carrying a rifle.
 He grabbed a male employee, dragged him to a nearby nurses’ station, and ordered the employee to give him medications.

 Do you know what you would do in this scenario?

-While these are essential steps to help prepare your staff, this only begins to scratch the surface of effective active shooter training for your workplace.
+While these are essential steps to help prepare your staff, this only begins to scratch the surface of an effective active shooter policy and training for your workplace.
 To learn additional strategies, visit the Blue-U Defense website.